Metoclopramide: Lactation

-While metoclopramide is used to try to increase breast milk production, evidence for its effectiveness for this is poor.
+While metoclopramide is used to increase breast milk production, evidence for its effectiveness for this indication is poor.
 Its safety for this use is also unclear.

 Procedures

-Intravenous metoclopramide is used in small-bowel follow-through, small-bowel enema, and radionuclide gastric-emptying studies to reduce the time taken for barium to go through the intestines, thus reducing the total time needed for the procedures.
+Intravenous metoclopramide is used in small-bowel follow-through, small-bowel enema, and radionuclide gastric-emptying studies to reduce the time taken for the barium to go through the intestines, thus reducing the total time needed for the procedures.
 Metoclopramide also prevents vomiting after oral ingestion of barium.

 Contraindications

 Metoclopramide is contraindicated in pheochromocytoma.
 It should be used with caution in Parkinson's disease since, as a dopamine antagonist, it may worsen symptoms.
 Long-term use should be avoided in people with clinical depression, as it may worsen one's mental state.
-It is contraindicated for people with a suspected bowel obstruction, in epilepsy, if a stomach operation has been performed in the previous three or four days, if the person has ever had bleeding, perforation or blockage of the stomach, and in newborn babies.
+It is contraindicated for people with a suspected bowel obstruction, in epilepsy, if a stomach operation has been performed in the previous three or four days, perforation or blockage of the stomach, and in newborn babies.

-The safety of the drug was reviewed by the European Medicines Agency in 2011, which determined that it should not be prescribed in high doses, for periods of more than five days, or given to children below 1 year of age.
+The European Medicines Agency reviewed the drug's safety in 2011, which determined that it should not be prescribed in high doses, for periods of more than five days, or given to children below 1 year of age.
 They suggested its use in older children should be restricted to treating post-chemotherapy or post-surgery nausea and vomiting, and even then only for patients where other treatments have failed.
 For adults, they recommended its use be restricted to treating migraines and post-chemotherapy or post-surgery patients.